hmcts/ia-ccd-definitions/README.md

 # Generate for a specific environment
 yarn generate-ccd-definition -e aat

-# Generate for a preview environment with a specific PR number
+# Generate for a preview environment with a specific PR number (required)
 yarn generate-ccd-definition -e preview -p 1234

 # Generate for a mirrord environment with current username